shox13/Assignments/Assignment1/google_colab/README.md

 - select google_colab/Assignment1-Heatmap.ipynb from dropdown menu
 - run the first cell, which starts with '!pip install -U -q PyDrive'
 - follow the steps for authentication
-- confirm that summary statistics are printed as output (observations, mean, std. dev., etc.)
+- run the following cell that contains "df.describe()" to confirm that summary statistics are printed as output (observations, mean, std. dev., etc.).
+This confirms that we successfully loaded the troublesome train.csv file from Google Drive.